-Italy is a main travel destination, meaning that the country is swarming with tourists and businesses close to the main areas hike up their prices.
-Sometimes it’s difficult to avoid these traps and hard to know which places are more local.
 Don’t rely too much on TripAdvisor and if you must, look for reviews by Italians for a more reliable, local opinion.
-It’s even a good idea to search for places on social media and reach out to some locals you’ve seen post there about what to expect.
-Usually places with pictures of the dishes or menus in many languages are huge tourist traps so try to be aware of those things when selecting a place to stay for awhile.
+It’s also a good idea to look for places on social media to find the ones locals like the most.
+Usually places with pictures of the dishes or English menus are huge tourist traps so try to be aware of those things when choosing a restaurant.

 SMALL TOWN LIVING

 We keep mentioning the big cities and the most popular travel destinations.
 But the true magic of Italy lies in its small towns and simple way of life.
 If you’re visiting the busy touristic areas, you should also take a day trip to a nearby town to experience a more calm and authentic Italian lifestyle.